The Henley Entrepreneur Mentor Programme

 - Being invited to Henley Business School events, including speakers' panels, guest speaker lectures and networking opportunities

-HCfE is enlisting the services of experienced entrepreneurs to become mentors across most areas of expertise, including finance and business development and operations.
-In addition, HCfE is looking for Mentors with experience in high growth industry sectors such e-commerce, TMT, life sciences, financial services, FMCG, sports and leisure, retail and social enterprise.
+HCfE is enlisting the services of experienced entrepreneurs to become Mentors across most areas of expertise, including finance and business development and operations.
+Other relevant areas include high growth industry sectors such as e-commerce, technology, media, telecoms, life sciences, financial services, fast-moving consumer goods, sports and leisure, retail and social enterprise.